philipodonnell/paperbroker/README.md

 # paperbroker
-An open source backdate-able REST/JSON-based simulated brokerage to use for paper trading and backtesting.
+An python3 open source simulated brokerage for paper trading, algorithms and backtesting.

+## Goals

+Provide a complete reference implementation for the essential functions of a small retail-facing brokerage operation.

+Enable algorithm developers and novice traders a complete brokerage-in-a-box experience without risking any capital.

+Educate and inform newcommers about how a brokerage operation works, manages positions, fills orders and calculates margins.